To start building up a query specifically for purposes, you can use the select() convenience method on Purpose itself.

 If you want to include all permissions, you can simply use Arrays.asList(PurposeMetadataAction.values()).

-(Optional) Specify the names of groups you want the policy to apply to.
+(Optional) Specify the internal names of groups you want the policy to apply to.
 At least this or the list of users, or all users must be provided.

 (Optional) Specify the usernames of users you want the policy to apply to.
 At least this or the list of groups, or all users must be provided.